Workers' Comp

 What Compensation Can You Recover After a T-Bone Accident?

-Missouri allows side impact victims to recover both economic and non-economic damages.
+Missouri allows side impact victims to recover all recoverable damages — both economic and non-economic.
 Economic damages include medical expenses, emergency care costs, surgical fees, rehabilitation, lost wages, lost earning capacity, and property damage to your motor vehicle.
 Non-economic damages include pain and suffering, emotional distress, and loss of enjoyment of life.
 In cases involving extreme recklessness — such as a driver who ran a red light at high speed while intoxicated — Missouri courts may also award punitive damages.
-Wrongful death claims arising from fatal T-bone collisions must be filed within three years.
+If the crash was fatal, wrongful death claims must be filed within three years.
+If the at-fault driver had no coverage, your own uninsured motorist coverage may apply.
 Chris Miller evaluates every category of available compensation in your free consultation.

 Common questions